DSI-FDI/stream-app/README.md

-# dsi-projects
+# DSI Stream first project

-A repository for the Development of Interactive Systems course
+A repository for the first project of DSI course.